 Making the transition away from a diet of processed, pre-packaged convenience foods, drive-thru's, deli and restaurant meals, and figuring out how to eat all these fresh veggies and greens can be daunting.

-For instance, you can get greens supplements like Chlorella or Spirulina, both are incredibly rich in nutrients and chlorophyll.
+For instance, you can try Chlorella or Spirulina, both are incredibly rich in nutrients and chlorophyll.

 Other supplements combine a variety of greens into one product, often named something like "super greens" or "mega greens".